Who says you need to fly all the way to the South Pacific to find villas over the water? You can get your fix of paradise much closer to home.

 Amanyara: Check rates and availability

-Overwater bungalows: Aruba
+Overwater bungalows in Aruba

 Believe it or not, Aruba has only one hotel with true over-the-water villas.
-But it made this list.
+But it made this list!

 11) Aruba Ocean Villas